Is Chegg Legit? Honest Review of Pricing and Risks

 Are Chegg answers always correct?

-No. In our testing across 15 questions in chemistry, statistics, and literature, three answers had problems including a wrong thermodynamics formula and a fabricated citation.
+No. A minority of expert answers contain errors, such as a wrong formula or a fabricated citation, even when most STEM solutions are correct.
 Always verify Chegg solutions against your textbook, lecture notes, or your professor’s posted answer key before relying on them for an exam.

 What are the best free alternatives to Chegg?